Privacy & HIPAA

 • Healthcare Operations:

-(3) Provide as necessary alternative treatment information or other health-related benefits and services.
+• Provide as necessary alternative treatment information or other health-related benefits and services.

 • Business Associates: We may share some of your PHI with outside people or companies who provide services for Methodist, such as off-site storage of PHI.

-• Other Permitted and Required Uses and Disclosures That May Be Made With Your Consent, Authorization or Opportunity to Object: If parent/guardian is not present or able to agree or object to the use or disclosure of the PHI, then physician may use professional judgment to determine whether the disclosure is in the patient’s best interest and only PHI that is relevant to the patient’s healthcare will be disclosed.
+• Other Permitted and Required Uses and Disclosures That May Be Made With Your Consent, Authorization, or Opportunity to Object: If parent/guardian is not present or able to agree or object to the use or disclosure of the PHI, then the physician may use professional judgment to determine whether the disclosure is in the patient’s best interest and only PHI that is relevant to the patient’s healthcare will be disclosed.

-• Communication Barriers: If attempts to obtain consent are unsuccessful due to substantial communication barriers, the physician, using professional judgment, will determine parent/guardian’s intentions concerning PHI.
+• Communication Barriers: If attempts to obtain consent are unsuccessful due to substantial communication barriers, the physician, using professional judgment, will determine the parent/guardian’s intentions concerning PHI.

-• Other Permitted and Required Uses and Disclosures That May Be Made Without Your Consent, Authorization or Opportunity to Object
+• Other Permitted and Required Uses and Disclosures may be made without your consent, authorization, or opportunity to object.

 • Required By Law: PHI will be in compliance with the law and limited to the relevant requirements of the law.

-• Public Health: PHI may be disclosed for public health activities/authorities that are permitted by law to collect or receive the information for the purpose of controlling disease, injury or disability or if directed by the public health authority, to a foreign government agency that is collaborating with the public health authority.
+• Public Health: PHI may be disclosed for public health activities/authorities that are permitted by law to collect or receive the information for the purpose of controlling disease, injury, or disability or, if directed by the public health authority, to a foreign government agency that is collaborating with the public health authority.

-• Communicable Diseases: PHI disclosures are made if authorized by law, to a person possibly exposed to a communicable disease or at risk of contracting or spreading the disease or condition.
+• Communicable Diseases: PHI disclosures are made, if authorized by law, to a person possibly exposed to a communicable disease or at risk of contracting or spreading the disease or condition.

 • Abuse or Neglect: PHI disclosures authorized by law allow a public health authority to receive reports of child abuse or neglect.
-The System, in accordance with federal and state laws, may disclose to a governmental entity or authorized agency the patient’s PHI if abuse, neglect or domestic violence is suspected.
+The System, in accordance with federal and state laws, may disclose to a governmental entity or authorized agency the patient’s PHI if abuse, neglect, or domestic violence is suspected.

-• Food and Drug Administration: PHI may be disclosed to a person or company required by the Food and Drug Administration to report adverse events, product defects or problems, biologic product deviations and to track products, enable product recalls, repairs or replacements, and/or to conduct post marketing surveillance.
+• Food and Drug Administration: PHI may be disclosed to a person or company required by the Food and Drug Administration to report adverse events, product defects or problems, biologic product deviations and to track products, enable product recalls, repairs or replacements, and/or to conduct post-marketing surveillance.

-• Legal Proceedings: PHI may be disclosed in the course of any judicial or administrative proceeding, in response to an order of a court or administrative tribunal (to the extent such disclosure is expressly authorized), in response to a subpoena, discovery request or other lawful process.
+• Legal Proceedings: PHI may be disclosed in the course of any judicial or administrative proceeding, in response to an order of a court or administrative tribunal (to the extent such disclosure is expressly authorized), in response to a subpoena, discovery request, or other lawful process.

 • Law Enforcement: PHI may be disclosed if applicable legal requirements are met:

-(3) pertaining to victims of a crime,
+• Pertaining to victims of a crime.

 • Research: The System may provide PHI to researchers when an institutional review board has evaluated the research proposal and ensured the patient’s privacy through established protocols.